GhostWriters/DockSTARTer/docs/apps/nextcloud.md

 Without configuring this you will be able to access the web page, but apps may timeout or return an invalid password.

-Run the below command and add the line to the the config.php file before the `);`
+Run the below command and add the line to the config.php file before the `);`

 ```bash